mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 1. Evaluate what you must invest to get that benefit.
 1. Suppress mechanisms in the app that induce you to invest more than what you intended.

 Apps will continue to evolve and find new ways to grab your attention.
-Nobody can preserve your attention except for you, so if you want to avoid being a tool of your apps, you need to use them thoughtfully and recognize when they're sucking you deeper in than you want to be.
+Nobody will fight to defend your attention except for you.
+If you want to avoid being a tool of your apps, you need to use them thoughtfully and recognize when they're sucking you deeper in than you want to be.

 ---